CirroBuild/FrostiDocs/docs/get-started/first-database.md

 ## Deleting tables

-Upon dropping the table, all data is deleted:
+We can now clean up the demo data by using `DROP TABLE` SQL.
+Be careful using this statement as QuestDB cannot recover data that is deleted in this way:

 ```questdb-sql
 DROP TABLE readings;